Own-Data-Privateer/hoardy-web/README.md

 If you just want to start saving your browsing history, you can [start using the `Hoardy-Web` extension](#quickstart) independently of other tools that are being developed in this repository.

-However, to view/replay your archived data over `HTTP` (a-la a local [Wayback Machine](https://web.archive.org/)), generate static website mirrors from it (a-la `wget -mpk`), search, inspect, organize, manipulate, programmatically extract values from, and run your own custom scripts over your collected data you will eventually have to install and use at least the [accompanying `hoardy-web` tool](./tool/).
+However, to view/replay your archived data over `HTTP` (a-la a local [Wayback Machine](https://web.archive.org/)), generate static website mirrors from it (a-la `wget -mpk`), search, inspect, organize, manipulate, programmatically extract values from, and run your own custom scripts over your collected data you will eventually have to install and start using at least the [accompanying `hoardy-web` tool](./tool/).

 To learn more:

+- See the ["Supported use cases" section](#use-cases) below for the setups `Hoardy-Web` is designed for.
-- See ["Why" section](#why) for why you might want to do this.
+- See the ["Why does `Hoardy-Web` exists?" section](#why) below for why you might want to do this.
-- See ["Highlights" section](#highlights) for a longer description of what `Hoardy-Web` does and does not do.
+- See the ["Highlights" section](#highlights) below for a longer description of what `Hoardy-Web` does and does not do.
-- See ["Alternatives"](#alternatives) for comparisons to alternatives.
+- See the ["Alternatives"](#alternatives) below for in-depth comparisons to alternatives.
-- See ["Frequently Asked Questions"](./extension/page/help.org#faq) for the answers to those.
+- See the ["Frequently Asked Questions"  section](./extension/page/help.org#faq) of the extension's [`Help` page](./extension/page/help.org) for the answers to those.
-  Additionally, see ["Quirks and Bugs"](./extension/page/help.org#bugs) for a full list of currently known quirks and issues/bugs.
+  Additionally, see the ["Quirks and Bugs" section there](./extension/page/help.org#bugs) for a full list of currently known quirks and issues/bugs.
   These two sections of the [`Help` page](./extension/page/help.org) answer questions about most common issues you can encounter while using `Hoardy-Web` extension/add-on.
-- See ["Quickstart" section](#quickstart) for setup instructions.
+- See the ["Quickstart" section](#quickstart) for setup instructions.

 `Hoardy-Web` was previously known as "Personal Private Passive Web Archive" aka "pwebarc".